togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yors_stew.md

 7. Cover and lock the lid.
 Set the pressure level to high and cook for 45-60 minutes.
 8. Let the pressure release naturally for 30 minutes.
 If the valve hasn't dropped yet, move the pressure release valve to "venting".

-### Serving the gulash (both stovetop and pressure cooker)
+### Serving the stew (both stovetop and pressure cooker)

-1. Thicken the gravy by adding starch in a small bowl, mixing it with 3 tbsp of the gulasch gravy until well-combined, and adding/mixing the slurry back into the pot.
+1. Thicken the gravy by adding your starch in a small bowl.
+Add 3 tbsp of the gulasch gravy into that bowl and mix until well-combined.
-2. Remove from the heat.
+2. Mix the slurry back into the pot.
+If cooking the stew on a stove, remove the pot from the heat.
 If using sour cream, add it here.
 3. Serve each dish with [a whole boiled potato](https://www.food.com/recipe/easy-unique-way-to-boil-and-peel-potatoes-397499) or boiled/roasted potato chunks, [a sunny-side up egg](https://www.loveandlemons.com/sunny-side-up-eggs/), and [sausage octopi](https://www.justonecookbook.com/cute-octopus-sausage-bento/) (if using them).

 ## Notes